griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 In essence the command above calls the perl regular expression engine and substitutes "\r\n" or "\n" or "\r" with "\n", editing the file in place.

 ##### Genome builds
+When doing any sort of bioinformatic analysis it is good to be cognizant of the reference assembly upon which your data is based

 ##### Strandedness